DustyDoesCode/C964AviationSafetyProgram/README.md

 Safety teams read a lot of incident reports.
 Manual triage is slow and inconsistent.
 This app ranks new reports by estimated human-factors risk so analysts start with the highest-risk items.

+## Supported Python version

+This project targets **Python 3.11 only**.
+It was built and tested with 3.11.x.

 ## Features

 - Train a baseline model and save artifacts